August 12, 2024

 To automate the vertical scaling process, Kubernetes provides a component called the Vertical Pod Autoscaler (VPA).
 K8s vertial pod autoscaler is designed to automatically adjust the CPU and memory resource requests and limits for containers within pods.
 VPA aims to solve one of the most challenging aspects of Kubernetes resource management: accurately setting resource requests and limits.
 Vertical pod autoscaler Kubernetes continuously monitors the resource usage of your pods and makes recommendations or automatic adjustments to ensure your containers have the right amount of resources.

-How does Vertical Pod Autoscaler work?
+How does Kubernetes Vertical Pod Autoscaler work?

 The inner workings of Vertical Pod Autoscaler Kubernetes involve several components and processes that work together to provide functionality.
 At the heart of VPA, there are three main components: the VPA Recommender, the VPA Updater, and the VPA Admission Controller.
 These components work together to collect data, analyze resource usage, generate recommendations, and apply changes to pod specifications.